Carson City's Jack's Bar being reborn

 Once a popular watering spot for thirsty legislators and lobbyists, it's been closed for decades and lapsed into decay.
 The roof leaked, floors rotted and pigeons took up residence, leaving droppings a foot deep in some spots.

-The Nevada Builders Alliance--a construction industry organization--bought the building, and is renovating it to use it as its Carson City headquarters.
+--a construction industry organization--bought the building, and is renovating it to use it as its Carson City headquarters.

 Monday, with interior gutted, asbestos and droppings removed, the public was invited for a first look.
 A crowd gathered in its rear parking lot to salute its resurrection with a few drinks and leaving with commemorative square nails.